guoclara/the-sound-of-music/README.md

 ```
 streamlit run app.py
 ```
+It is important to note that to properly play the .wav files and display the activatiosn, this repo must be cloned prior to running.
 Please refer to the [Streamlit docs](https://docs.streamlit.io/en/stable/) for more information.